spread-ai/docs-appsmith-fork/docs/reference/widgets/switch-group.md

  }..
 ]
 ```
 Additionally, you can dynamically display data from a query using JavaScript.
-For instance, you can use the `.map()` function to transform the data to the desired format, like:
+For instance, you can use the `.map()` function to transform the data to the desired format:

 ```js